z0n3d100/reference-architectures/data/streaming_azuredatabricks/README.md

 To verify the Databricks job is running correctly, open the Azure portal and navigate to the Cosmos DB database.
 Open the **Data Explorer** blade and examine the data in the **taxi records** table.

 [1] <span id="note1">Donovan, Brian; Work, Dan (2016): New York City Taxi Trip Data (2010-2013).
 University of Illinois at Urbana-Champaign. https://doi.org/10.13012/J8PN93H8

+[2] ZillowNeighborhoods-NY.zip file used as sample data is property of Zillow Research https://www.zillow.com/research/data/